 To camping in Zimbabwe…

-Even if you don’t want a guide to go on safari some of the park fees just to enter a national park in Africa are jaw dropping.
-For instance, a day in the infamous Serengeti will cost you $74 per person per day, for camping $30 per tent per day and $150 per vehicle per day.
+Even if you don’t want a guide to go on safari some of the park fees just to enter a national park in Africa are jaw-dropping.
+For instance, a day in the famous Serengeti will cost you $74 per person per day, for camping $30 per tent per day, and $150 per vehicle per day.
 If you want to go to Ngorongoro Crater yourself that’s $300.
-Those gorillas that are only seen in Virunga National Park, well I hope you have $750 to pay for a daily permit in Rwanda (and only for an hour of gorilla time).
+Those gorillas that are seen in Virunga National Park, well I hope you have $1500 to pay for a daily permit in Rwanda (and only for an hour of gorilla time).